wlepage/digitalimagecorrelation/index.md

 Blurring (how fast to capture images?)
 Noise floor (how small can you go?)

+#### Cautions with strains
+* small strain assumption
+* also strain filter (gradients can be missed, see JC's SEM-DIC paper)
+* Info about averaging the strains in the field (small strain assumption) vs using an extensometer

 <a name="DICcodes"></a>
 # Comparison of DIC codes